Nerwyn/android-tv-card/README.md

 **Keyboard input**

-- Send text to text input fields on your Android TV using `androidtv.adb_command` by setting the media player entity ID created by the [Android Debug Bridge integration](https://www.home-assistant.io/integrations/androidtv/) to `adb_id`.
+- Send text to text input fields on your Android TV using `androidtv.adb_command` by setting the media player entity ID created by the [Android Debug Bridge integration](https://www.home-assistant.io/integrations/androidtv/) to `keyboard_id`.
 - Includes three different methods:
   - **Seamless text entry** - Create and press the button `keyboard` to pull up the on screen keyboard (on mobile, otherwise use your physical keyboard) and send keystrokes seamlessly to your Android TV.
     - Also works with backspace, delete, enter, and left and right keys.